neajul/New-Dependencies/Feedback/Jan 12 Feedback Tina.md

 - I would like an extension because corona
 - what does she think of the new ending part?
   - **also now that i rewrote it?**
+- what does she get from reading my text? anything?
+- wordcount
 - what does she think of the diagrams? with the code? does it make sense?
+- sending to people for feedback, suggestions?

 # Points Tina